 The Asia Scholars Program provides new joint appointments across the Faculty of Arts, targeting outstanding scholars from the Asia region.
 The Program builds the Faculty's research, teaching and engagement profile through collaborative research projects and joint publications with scholars from the best universities in the Asia region.

 The Centre for Contemporary Chinese Studies is pleased to host three Asia Scholars: Professor Ling Zhu (Chinese Academy of Social Sciences), Professor Yao Yang (Peking University) and Professor Martin K. Whyte (Harvard University).
 Yao Yang was at the Centre from mid-July to August 2017, after short visits in 2015 and 2016, strengthening the collaboration between the Centre and Peking University's National School of Development on China's economic transition and development.
 Martin Whyte joins the Centre (and the School of Social and Political Sciences) for three months in 2017 (February to May), continuing in 2018 and 2019 by contributing to teaching and collaborative research on the sociology of contemporary China.

-The Centre for Contemporary Chinese Studies (CCCS) welcomes applications from students wishing to study for a PhD in Chinese Studies by research
+The Centre for Contemporary Chinese Studies (CCCS) welcomes applications from students wishing to study for a Doctor of Philosophy (Arts) (Phd) in Chinese Studies by research

 Study with us